A Class of Spatially Correlated Self-Exciting Models: Introduction

 While count data in the spatial statistics literature has predominately been addressed through structure in a latent process, in the time series literature it has evolved quite differently.
 For example, the INGARCH model of \cite{ferland2006integer} and \cite{heinen2003modelling} is a time series model for counts where the data model is Poisson with expectation that is a function of both previous counts and previous expectations.
 Specifically, if we let ${Z_t}$ be a time series of counts and $\mathcal{F}_t$ be the $\sigma$-field generated by ${Z_0,...,Z_t,\lambda_0}$, the INGARCH$(p,q)$ model is

-This results in a time series model that is a function of both the data model and a deterministic process model. \cite{ferland2006integer} demonstrated how the INGARCH(1,1), given as $\lambda(s_i,t)=d+\kappa \lambda(s_i,t-1)+\eta Z(s_i,t-1)$, is analogous to an ARMA(1,1) for counts.
+This results in a time series model that is a function of both the data model and a deterministic process model. \cite{ferland2006integer} demonstrated how the INGARCH(1,1), given as $\lambda(s_i,t)=d+\kappa \lambda(s_i,t-1)+\eta Y(s_i,t-1)$, is analogous to an ARMA(1,1) for counts where $d$ is the baseline intensity, $a_1 = \kappa$ is synonymous with the auto-regressive parameter and $b_1 = \eta$ is similar to the moving average parameter.
 In \cite{fokianos2009poisson} it was shown that a perturbed INGARCH(1,1) model was geometrically ergodic giving a unique stationary distribution and asymptotic normality of the roots of the likelihood equations.
 The stationary distribution of the INGARCH(1,1) process is also equivalent to a stochastic process given in \cite{hawkes1971spectra}, often called a self-exciting point process, where

 when the process is sampled at discrete times and $g(t-u)=\eta \exp(-\alpha (t-t_i))$.
+Note here we use $\eta$ to represent the excitation term in the model similar to what is done above but the parameters have different interpretation.
 In \eqref{eq:Hawkes}, $\nu(t)$ is often referred to as the background intensity and $g(t-u)$ is referred to as the excitation function, see \cite{laub2015hawkes}.

 While the INGARCH model was motivated to model univariate time series data, there has been some recent effort to apply it to multivariate count data. \cite{heinen2007multivariate} used copulas to model the contemporaneous correlation.
 However there are issues with using copulas for count data and it is generally less reliable and identifiable than the use of copulas for continuous data, as explained in \cite{genest2007primer}. \cite{liu2012some} allows for a spatial lag dependency through treating $\lambda_t$ as a vector and replacing $a_i$ and $b_j$ with a series of matrices.
 The author then allows for contemporaneous correlation through the bivariate Poisson.
 These models, though, do not naturally extend previous spatial models to the INGARCH class nor do they capture how criminologists and others believe crime actually evolves over space and time.
 Furthermore, as we will show, the variance to mean ratio for the INGARCH process dictates the range for the allowable autocorrelation limiting its practical use.